noaa-nwfsc/VMS-pipeline/code/notebooks/brooke/12_blh_example-ranked-persistence-map.md

 ## Ranked - Coast - Monthly

+I’m honestly not sure I like this one yet, I think the interpretation is a bit funky.

 Let’s go back to thinking about the whole coast, and let’s look at how many months across all years had fishing activity.